University of Tulsa to require COVID-19 vaccines for employees by Dec. 8

-The University of Tulsa will require all employees to be vaccinated by Dec.
+The University of Tulsa will require all employees to be vaccinated against COVID-19 by Dec.
 8, the university announced Wednesday.

 "On Sept.
 9, President Biden signed an executive order directing that all employees of contractors that do business with the federal government are required to be vaccinated against COVID-19," TU said in a statement.